pkoisti/SprintPredictor/README.md

 ## Security

-- No sensitive data is stored in the repository
 - Jira credentials are stored in `.env` (not committed)
-- Training data and models are excluded from git
+- Jira training data and models are excluded from git
 - All API calls use secure authentication

 ## Acknowledgments

-* Building AI course by Reaktor Innovations and University of Helsinki
+* Building AI course by MinnaLearn and University of Helsinki

 ## License